 Crack some eggs.
 (Photographed to eliminate any possible confusion.
 Huh?)

-Add in the flour, milk, oil, and extracts.
+Pour some sugar on Add in the flour, milk, oil, and extracts.

 Stir it all together.